Our Planning division advances major projects that:

 - Leverage the City’s public assets and coordinate programs and investments across agencies to catalyze neighborhood, business, and quality-job growth

-- Advance strategic development and infrastructure projects that help build vibrant, livable, inclusive neighborhoods and strengthen transportation systems
+- Advance strategic development and infrastructure projects that help build vibrant, livable, and inclusive neighborhoods and strengthen transportation systems

 - Promote public access, economic opportunity, and resilience along the city’s vast waterfront

-The Planning division is anchored by nearly 50 team members across four departments with backgrounds in urban planning, transportation, policy, real estate development, and administration with proven expertise in planning for and implementing place-based economic development strategies with government and private partners.
+The Planning division is anchored by nearly 50 team members across four departments with backgrounds in urban planning, transportation, policy, real estate development, and administration, with proven expertise in planning for and implementing place-based economic development strategies with government and private partners.

 Land Use Department